cc-hpc-itwm/tarantella/docs/source/quick_start.rst

    tarantella --hostfile hostfile --log-level INFO -- model.py

 By default, ``tarantella`` will log on the :ref:`master rank <ranks-label>` only.
-This can be changed by using the ``--log-on-all-devices`` option which will print log messages for each :ref:`rank <ranks-label>` individually.
+This can be changed by using the ``--log-on-all-devices`` option, which will print log messages for each :ref:`rank <ranks-label>` individually.

 Similarly, by default ``tarantella`` will print outputs from functions like ``fit``,